jupyter-book/jupyter-book/docs/file-types/myst-notebooks.md

 ---
 ```

-Tells Jupytext that the file is in `myst` format, and that its code should
+tells Jupytext that the file is in `myst` format, and that its code should
-be run with a Python3 kernel.
+be run with a Python 3 kernel.

 ```{margin}
 Remember that Jupyter always defines one, and only one, kernel per notebook.